Quito Pride

-The LGBT Pride March of Quito, commonly known as Quito Pride, is a demonstration that is held annually in the city of Quito, capital of Ecuador, in commemoration of the International LGBT Pride Day.
+The LGBT Pride March of Quito (Marcha del Orgullo LGBT de Quito), commonly known as Quito Pride, is a demonstration that is held annually in the city of Quito, capital of Ecuador, in commemoration of the International LGBT Pride Day.
 During the march, people belonging to the LGBT populations and straight allies walk through the streets of the city along with floats, pride flags, masks and colorful costumes.

 The march was held for the first time in 1998 and had hundred of attendants during its fist editions.
 Over the years, the march has gradually increased the number of participants, reaching about 25,000 by 2022.

 Among the political authorities who have attended the march as a way to show their support are Pabel Muñoz, mayor of the city, and Paola Pabón, provincial prefect of Pichincha, both of whom attended the 2023 edition.
 Previously, the march had been attended by municipal councilors, including Margarita Carranco, who attended in 2008.

 History

 First editions (1998-2005)

 The first LGBT pride march in Quito was held on June 28, 1998, the year after the decriminalization of homosexuality in Ecuador was achieved.
 This was also the first march of this type in the history of the country.
 The event was organized by the Fedaeps Foundation and was attended by about twenty people who started the march in the El Arbolito Park and walked along Patria, Amazonas, Ignacio de Veintimilla, 6 de Diciembre and Alfredo Baquerizo Moreno Avenues, until they reached the Fedaeps facilities.

-The event was organized again on June 28, 2001 and since then it has been held annually.
+The event was organized again on June 28, 2001, and since then it has been held annually.
 That edition had the participation of a hundred people.
 The first editions of the march were held in the historic center of Quito and were organized by Fedaeps and the national LGBT network.
 The 2002 march began in the Plaza de San Blas and culminated in the Plaza del Teatro, where a stage for a musical show was installed; while the 2003 march, which had about 400 participants, began in the Plaza de Santo Domingo and ended in the same way in the Plaza del Teatro.
 The marches of 2004 and 2005 traveled along Guayaquil Street and culminated in the Plaza de Santo Domingo, although the second reached less attendance than past editions.